- +44 (0) 1779 812285

 Welcome weekdays – advisable to contact in advance

-Some say golf was played at Cruden Bay way back in the 18th century, but Cruden Bay Golf Club wasn’t formed until at least 100 years later.
-Old Tom Morris and Archie Simpson were commissioned by the Great North of Scotland railway company to design the course and it opened for play in 1899.
-In 1926, Tom Simpson and Herbert Fowler remodelled the layout.
+Some say golf was played at Cruden Bay way back in the 18th century.
+An authenticated ballot box with the inscription "Cruden Golf Club 1791" exists, but Cruden Bay Golf Club wasn’t formed until more than 100 years later.
+Old Tom Morris and Archie Simpson laid out the course for the Great North of Scotland Railway Company (GNSR) and it opened for play in 1899.
+In 1926, Tom Simpson and Herbert Fowler redeveloped the layout leaving many of the original greensites and routing intact.
 Little has since changed.

 The railway company used pink granite to build a luxurious hotel at Cruden Bay, which was nicknamed “the Palace in the Sandhills”.
 They hoped for the same success as at Gleneagles, but sadly, in 1952, the hotel was demolished.
 Money was tight in the 1950s and the club and course almost fell by the wayside until three local businessmen stepped in to save Cruden Bay from extinction.
 A new clubhouse was built in 1961 on the same spot as the hotel but that, too, has disappeared, making way for the present 1998 clubhouse.

 Cruden Bay is an inspirational golf course, regarded by some as quirky and considered by others as a masterpiece.
 Either way, this is a thrilling place to play golf because the designers used the original lie of the land to fantastic effect.
 Rugged linksland, pebble-dashed with sand dunes as high as three-storey buildings.
 Elevated tees cut high into the dunes, humped and hollowed fairways bumping their way along to punchbowl greens, nestling in attractive dells.
 And all set against the backdrop of the steely North Sea.